-Graduate: Bachelor of Fine Arts (Honours)1 Painter and Art Tutor
+Graduate: Bachelor of Fine Arts (Honours) Painter and Art Tutor

-The World Economic Forum's Future of Jobs Report2 lists complex problem solving, critical thinking, creativity and ideation as top skills required for workers in 2025.
-Your studies in a Bachelor of Fine Arts or conjoint programme will provide you with the platform to develop these core skills and shape your creative career.
+Your studies in a Bachelor of Fine Arts or conjoint programme will provide you with the platform to shape your creative career.
 As an Elam graduate, you'll be ready to adapt to change, make an impact and become a change-maker yourself.
 You will challenge the way we do things and propose a new way forward.